Starting a property preservation business

 - Approach major banks and apply with the REO department

 Then develop a website that showcases your skills and experience.
 The more you can provide search engines with evidence that you are a thought leader in your industry, the better chance your site will get high search rankings.
 One of the secrets on how to become a property preservation vendor with a successful website is to specialize in services that give you a competitive advantage.
 If you are new in the business, you should also use our specialized directory of property preservation companies to help you with visibility.

-But what's the step by step process to creating a property preservation business?
+But what's the step by step process to become a property preservation vendor?

 Here's an overview of a plan to start a preservation company:

 1. Check the state and local license requirements in your area.